Lebanon:Operations of the Islamic Resistance on Friday, Augu...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 9:40 a.m. the Al-Malikiyya Site with artillery shells.

-- the Islamic Resistance fighters targeted at 12:10 p.m. a position of “Israeli” troops in the vicinity of the Al-Khazzan Hill with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:55 p.m. the Ruwaisat Al-Alam site in the occupied Lebanese Kfarchouba hills with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 2:37 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- and in retaliation to the “Israeli” enemy's attacks on the steadfast southern villages and safe houses, the Islamic Resistance fighters targeted the enemy’s artillery emplacements at Khirbet Ma’er with a salvo of rockets, scoring direct hits.

-- the Islamic Resistance fighters targeted at 05:23 p.m. the Summaqa Site in the occupied Lebanese Kfarchouba hills with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 2:47 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- and in retaliation to the “Israeli” enemy's attacks on the steadfast southern villages and safe houses, the Islamic Resistance fighters targeted the headquarters of the Northern Corps at the “Ein Zeitim” Base with a barrage of rockets, scoring direct hits.

-- the Islamic Resistance fighters targeted at 06:10 p.m. the espionage devices as well as "Israeli" enemy positioned at the "Metula" site with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:45 p.m. a deployment of "Israeli" troops at “Har Nezer” with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted the espionage devices at Al-Abbad Site with appropriate weapons, scoring a direct hit.

-- the Islamic Resistance fighters targeted at 7:30 p.m. the “Zar'it” Barracks with artillery shells, scoring a direct hit.

-- and in retaliation to the “Israeli” enemy's attacks on the steadfast southern villages and safe houses, the Islamic Resistance fighters targeted “Yiftah” Barracks with barrages of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters launched a barrage of Falaq missiles and Katyusha rockets targeting the “Israeli” artillery position at Battalion 411 in “Neve Ziv,” the headquarters of the Western Brigade 300 in the “Ya’ara” Barracks and the deployment of troops in the surrounding area.

 Comments